 And finally, the report recommends that midsize enterprises “Focus on delivering those priority features quickly with best-effort, affordable solutions by identifying the business services that will give the greatest competitive advantage when delivered via mobile.”

 If you’re looking to build web apps and progressive web apps, or are looking to empower citizen developers, consider Alpha Anywhere.
 It’s a low code/no-code RMAD platform that lets anyone, even those with little technical expertise, build web apps and mobile apps.
-With it, you can build an app once and deploy it to the web and multiple mobile platforms.
+With it, you can build a mobile app once and deploy it to the web and multiple mobile platforms.

 Alpha Anywhere is one of the most highly rated RMAD low-code platforms.
 InfoWorld named it a top mobile app development leader, and users continually rate it tops on product review sites.
 Here are details about Alpha Anywhere’s low-code capabilities.